RachelMatlis/FacebookDesktopApp/README.md

  ```
 LoginResult result = FacebookWrapper.FBService.Login( AppID, list of permission);
 ```
+providing your AppID and the permissions required from your app's user to display a login form to your user.<br>
 <b>For the list of permission, see this</b> https://developers.facebook.com/docs/facebook-login/permissions.
  </li>
 </ol>